humblescientist/humblescientist.github.io/_posts/2020-10-18-coronavirus_origins.md

 The report [here](https://zenodo.org/record/4073131) raises questions as to the validity of the methods used in MP789 Pangolin studies.
 Also looking at the potential for transmission of viruses to humans, Malay Pangolins appear to be an unlikely source: ~10,000 per year are illegally trapped and exported to China and Vietnam.
 Of those only a certain percentage will be infected, [this paper](https://www.biorxiv.org/content/10.1101/2020.06.19.158717v1) did not find any evidence of coronaviruses in a 10 year study of Pangolins in Malaysia, so the percentage should be very small (any infection presumably occurred in transit).

-That the CoVZXC21 and CoVZC45 were discovered and controlled by the Chinese military and are relatively closely related to SARS-CoV-2 is another interesting factor to be taken into consideration when invetigating a potential synthetic origin for the virus.
+That the CoVZXC21 and CoVZC45 were discovered and controlled by the Chinese military and are relatively closely related to SARS-CoV-2 is another interesting factor to be taken into consideration when investigating a potential synthetic origin for the virus.

 ### Gene sequencing

-Significant anomalies as to the SARS-CoV-2 geonome have been raised by Yan.
+Significant anomalies as to the SARS-CoV-2 genome have been raised by Yan.
 L. et al. "SARS-CoV-2 Is an Unrestricted Bioweapon", Segreto.
 R. and Deigin, Y. "Is considering a genetic-manipulation origin for SARS-CoV-2 a conspiracy theory that must be censored?" and "Nerd".
 "Scientific evidence and logic behind the claim that the Wuhan coronavirus is man-made".

-The Zhengli Shi's team at the WIV was actively engaged in [chimeric fusion experiments](https://jvi.asm.org/content/jvi/82/4/1899.full.pdf) where they created pesudoviruses by replacing the RBD of a the S protein of a bat coronavirus SL-CoV by with that from the SARS-CoV Spike protein RBD to show the hybrid protein was able to use the hACE2 for cell entry.
+The Zhengli Shi's team at the WIV was actively engaged in [chimeric fusion experiments](https://jvi.asm.org/content/jvi/82/4/1899.full.pdf) where they created pseudo-viruses by replacing the RBD of a the S protein of a bat coronavirus SL-CoV by with that from the SARS-CoV Spike protein RBD to show the hybrid protein was able to use the hACE2 for cell entry.

 ### Final Conclusions

-Given: the highly coincidental location of the WIV within a few kilomters of the suspected epicentre the breakout; that the WIV was actively engaged in collection, study and genetic maipulation of bat coronaviruses; the anomalous nature of the RaTG13 genome and questionable pangoloin virus study methodology; and PLA military ties to ZXC21 and ZC45 which appear highly correlated to the SARS-CoV-2 genome except in the important S protien areas, when combined lead me to conclude (as a working hypothesis) that the SARS-CoV-2 (cause of Covid-19) genome was synthetically manipulated and released accidentally.
+Given: the highly coincidental location of the WIV within a few kilometers of the suspected epicenter the breakout; that the WIV was actively engaged in collection, study and genetic manipulation of bat coronaviruses; the anomalous nature of the RaTG13 genome and questionable Pangoloin virus study methodology; and PLA military ties to ZXC21 and ZC45 which appear highly correlated to the SARS-CoV-2 genome except in the important S protein areas, when combined lead me to conclude (as a working hypothesis) that the SARS-CoV-2 (cause of Covid-19) genome was synthetically manipulated and released accidentally.

-In my opinion there is enough evidence to pressue scientific journals to allow the publication of investigations into a synthetic origin for the SARS-CoV-2 geonome.
+In my opinion there is enough evidence to pressure scientific journals to allow the publication of investigations into a synthetic origin for the SARS-CoV-2 genome.